Our Ethical Promise

-Architosh is fashioned as an online magazine (online publication) and sustains its economic life through the age-old formula of “advertising.”
+Architosh is fashioned as an online magazine (online publication) and sustains its economic life through the age-old formula of “advertising” and now reader “subscription” to our premium content branded as architosh INSIDER.
 Although we are small in size, we are big in spirit, ambition, intention, and professionalism.

 Since our launch in 1999, we have endeavored to balance editorial coverage with financial needs.
 In the beginning, our editorial target area was small as Apple struggled to come back to life from its near-death experience in the late mid 90’s.
 We focused — both out of reader interest and financial necessity — on the few big players in the Mac CAD and 3D world.
 At the same time, we encouraged and advocated for smaller developers interested in expanding the Mac CAD/3D sphere.

 Today after many worrying years the health of Apple and its abundantly expanding Mac platform has helped us to expand our addressable editorial target area, and we now include iOS platform news.
 This is good news for all fronts.
 Firstly, it means there are more players in the Mac and iOS markets.
 This means our editorial target area has become richer with new and expanding companies and products.
 Secondly, it means we are less beholden to a few large, benevolent, and consistent supporters.
 This greatly relieves the natural pressure all small publications face: balancing economic survival with the desire for absolute editorial neutrality.